dotansimha/graphql-code-generator/website/docs/getting-started/installation.md

     npm install --save-dev @graphql-codegen/typescript
 :::

-Although can be used directly, it's recommended to add the code generation script in your `package.json`:
+Although this can be used directly, it's recommended to add the code generation script to your `package.json`:

 ```json
 {